oanhhuynh1130/Oanh_Huynhs_Projects/README.md

-# Project 1: JOB SUPPLY & DEMAND DASHBOARD
+# Project 1: DUPLICATED JOB DETECTION
-- Goal: Determine the gap between supply candidate and demand job.
-Find out how many additional users and jobs we need to drive marketing effort.
-- Description: Tracking weekly job and user metrics, calculate new metrics to give actionables for the team
+- Goal: Decrease duplicated jobs rate on the job platform to improve user experience.
+- Description: Detects jobs with duplication signs on the platform and collaborates with Platform Operator to remove those jobs.
 - Team size: 1
 - Responsibilities:
-   + Conducted user research for user satisfaction.
-   + Collected data by SQL and created metrics from data lake
+   + Developed the tool to check duplicated jobs using Python
-   + Brainstormed ideas for threshold and calculation fomular with CTO
+   + Regularly reviewed and enhanced the tool with 3 versions
-   + Setup report and monitored weekly
+   + Conducted manual reviews and monitored with the Operations team
+   + Worked with Operation lead to validate and remove the duplicated/ scam jobs from the platform
+   + Suggested product changes to prevent the duplicated/ scam jobs in the long term
+- Result: Reduced the ratio of % Duplicated Jobs/Open Jobs from 42% to 16.5% in 4 months.

 # Project 2: SEARCH ACCURACY REPORT
 - Goal: Conduct Search accuracy benchmark analysis to understand the current user search experience and give suggestion to improve the Search accuracy rate